naimo84/awesome-nodered/README.md

 - [node-red-node-twitter](https://github.com/node-red/node-red-nodes/tree/master/social/twitter) - Listens to Twitter feeds and can also send tweets. ([nOTE**: this will break soon when Twitter remove their streaming API)
 - [node-red-contrib-whatsappbot](https://github.com/robertsLando/node-red-contrib-whatsappbot) - Whatsapp Bot.
 - [node-red-node-xmpp](https://github.com/node-red/node-red-nodes/tree/master/social/xmpp) - Connects to an XMPP server to send and receive messages.

-### Storage

-- [node-red-node-leveldb](https://github.com/node-red/node-red-nodes/tree/master/storage/leveldb) - Uses LevelDB for a simple key value pair database.
-- [node-red-node-mysql](https://github.com/node-red/node-red-nodes/tree/master/storage/mysql) - Allows basic access to a MySQL database.
-This node uses the **query** operation against the configured database.
-This does allow both INSERTS and DELETES.
-By it's very nature it allows SQL injection. *so be careful out there*
-- [node-red-node-sqlite](https://github.com/node-red/node-red-nodes/tree/master/storage/sqlite) - Supports read and write to a local sqlite database.

 ### System